Friday, May 10, 2019

 Looking down the barrel of a German defensive artillery piece overlooking the beaches.

 Everyone said, "You must visit Mont St. Michel." and so we did.
 It is beautiful; it is unique; it is a tourist trap.
-If I had it over, I would not have gone there.
+If I had it to do over, I would not have gone there.
 A long drive to be caught up in an endless crowd where every scene was dominated by surrounding bodies.

 A virtual island at high tide connected to the mainland by a causeway.